JTinkers/ScribeBot/README.md

 --returns: array of rows or an empty array if query requested no rows or matches weren't found database.query(query)

+--play a console beep of given frequency
+--freq: a note from NoteFrequencies
+--duration: time to play it for audio.playNote(freq, duration)

 --create an audio device for playing sounds
 --returns: audioDevice instance object audio.createDevice()